Are you looking to bring a little sunshine indoors?

 If you have any questions, or a model you’d like to recommend, drop us a note in the comments below.
 And if you’re ready to start gardening, be sure to read our tips on how to start annuals indoors from seeds.

-If you are looking for more information about indoor gardening, you’ll need these guides next:
+And for more information about indoor gardening, check out these guides next:

 About Lorna Kring